jywu20/Notes/Linguistics/English/cambridge.md

   Of course, the DP hypothesis is simply too striking for most readers.
 Since the *nominal* (in the sense of the present grammar) contains most contents in an NP and therefore may be considered as *determining* that the phrase is an NP.
-This is also satisfactory from the generative aspect, since the categorizer (as is in Distributed Morphology) *n* is in the core noun.
+This is also satisfactory from the generative aspect, since the categorizer (as in Distributed Morphology) *n* is in the core noun.

   So here comes the problem of the status of *prepositional phrases* (discussed in Chapter 7, where the head status of the